 What is the audit log feature?

-The audit log feature inside Fliplet studio will enable you to view logs related to your Fliplet account and apps.
+The audit log feature inside Fliplet Studio will enable you to view logs related to your Fliplet account and apps.
+Note: Audit log data is retained for one year.
+To preserve data beyond this timeframe, please export your data to a CSV file.

 Why use the audit log feature